-The Kawasaki Ninja ZX-6R is a middleweight super-sport that packs a 636-cc in-line four-cylinder engine making 130 PS at 13,500 rpm and 70.8 Nm of peak torque mated to a six-speed gearbox.
+The Kawasaki Ninja ZX-6R is a middleweight super-sport that packs a 636-cc in-line four-cylinder engine, making 130 PS at 13,500 rpm and 70.8 Nm of peak torque at 11,000 rpm, mated to a six-speed gearbox.
 However, once in motion and that ram-air intake starts to work its magic, the power output goes up to 136 PS.
 It sure is a rocket, but, it is also fun staying alive, hence to curb the speed you get dual semi-floating 310-mm discs up front and a single 220-mm disc at the rear, equipped with ABS, of course.
 The handling is supposedly enhanced by the pressed aluminium perimeter frame, making the bike quite flickable with good mid-corner composure.
 This, however, we shall only confirm once we ride it.
 Tarmac is met with Bridgestone’s new sports tyres, the Battlax Hypersport S22.

-Yutaka Yamashita, Managing Director, India Kawasaki Motors, said, “First of all, we appreciate the support from many Kawasaki fans in India.
+Commenting on commencing pre-bookings in India, Yutaka Yamashita, Managing Director, India Kawasaki Motors, said, “First of all, we appreciate the support from many Kawasaki fans in India.
 Our fourth successive championship in Superbike World Championship (also known as WSBK) shows our confidence and expertise in manufacturing super-sport bikes in India.
 ZX-10R is the most affordable championship machine in India.
 Now by bringing Ninja ZX-6R in India, we are not only expanding the pool of super-sport bikes but we are also creating an exciting option in the middleweight class.
 We are pleased to present an opportunity to super-sport enthusiasts as same as ZX-10R.
 The customers will get an excellent opportunity to pre-book their Ninja ZX-6R during this Diwali.”

 Story: Zal Cursetji